EST. 2026 · CNY (315) 281-9639 Client Portal Start Build

 What we actually built

-We built a small library — internally it’s @org/webmcp — plus a polyfill so it works in browsers that don’t yet ship navigator.modelContext natively.
-On a site, it registers a handful of tools that map to what that business actually does:
+Our prototype uses a small internal library and a compatibility layer.
+On a site, it can register a narrow set of actions that map to what that business actually does:

 • search_services — return the real service catalog, with real prices, not a scraped guess.

-• check_availability — read live open slots so the agent never proposes a full day.
+• check_availability — read live open slots where the booking system permits it.

 • For the storefront sites, add_to_cart and get_order_status — so an agent can assemble an order and a human can confirm the checkout.